Philosophy of Manai

 Science-centered student life

-Sometimes, in order to obtain a high-level experimental environment necessary for research, students will visit nearby universities and laboratories and conduct joint research.
-In that case, some students may do research all day long, while other days may be a camp style overnight research using weekends.
-On the other hand, students may exchange ideas and discuss with colleagues at lunchtime and cafe time and may continue discussion online after returning home.
-As for sports and extracurricular activities, students can enjoy things they want to with their friends.
+Sometimes, in order to obtain a high-level research environment, students will use nearby universities, laboratories and other facilities to conduct research.
+If necessary, some students may immerse themselves into research all day long, while other days may be a camp style overnight research using weekends.
+On the other hand, students may exchange ideas and discuss with colleagues at lunchtime and cafe time and may continue discussions online after returning home.
+In addition to studying and research, students can enjoy recreation and extracurricular activities – as well as other activities they like with their friends.

 There will be no days that are the same at Manai.